 *This post was written back in 2015 when I first launched my agency, Blue Cliff Media*

-You may have heard about our launch story, but if you haven’t, I launched Blue Cliff Media in just 7 days.
+I launched my social media agency, Blue Cliff Media in just 7 days.
 I got the idea from Dan Norris, founder of WP Curve and author the book ‘7 Day Startup: You don’t learn till you launch‘.
 The book is very similar to the popular Lean Startup and I’d highly recommend.

 Day One – Brainstorm Your Startup Ideas